SOMBALAK

 Indo Masse. the latest famous I La Galigo reader in Wajo, South Sulawesi.

-In the I La Galigo manuscript, the main character loves to travel all but will not journey unless he has his one of the seven special people; tanned-skinned companions with wiry hair, able to speak to animals, to read the stars, who love art and rituals and come from under world (perhaps a reference to the “Land Down Under”?).
-Certainly, our Makassan producer’s experiences in meeting with modern Yolŋu people led to the conviction that they are the seven special people identified in I La Galigo.
+In the I La Galigo manuscript, the main character loves to travel but will not journey unless he has his one of the seven special people; tanned-skinned companions with wiry hair, able to speak to animals, to read the stars, who love art and rituals and come from under world (perhaps a reference to the “Land Down Under”?).
+Certainly, Sombalak’s Makassan producer, through his experiences meeting with modern Yolŋu people, came to the conviction that they were the source of the seven special people identified in I La Galigo.

-Among Yolŋu people in Arnhem Land, they have the belief of Bayini, a female spiritual figure who came from north part of their world and arrived in Australia and stayed with them, teaching them valuable knowledge and eventually became guardian of the land, ocean and the sky.
+Among Yolŋu people in Arnhem Land, they have the belief of Bayini, a female spiritual figure who came from north part of their world and arrived in Australia and stayed with them.
+There they taught the Yolŋu valuable knowledge and eventually became guardian of the land, ocean and the sky.
 Bayini in Sulawesi language means the woman or wife –and has the same meaning in Yolŋu language.
-The story of the Seven Sisters is also significant for Australian Aboriginal people as the way they connect themselves through connections with the sky and the land.
+The story of the Seven Sisters is also significant for Australian Aboriginal people as the way they ground themselves through connections with the sky and the land.

 A group of Yolŋu dancer and young leader in Elcho Island-Northern Territory doing Bunggul/dance and song about the land